Robust Egoistic Rigid Body Localization: Egoistic Estimation of Translation Vectors between Arbitrarily-Shaped Rigid Bodies

 Well known and high-performing matrix completion algorithms include the simple rank enforcing algorithm \cite{RankEDM}, the OptSpace algorithm \cite{OptSpace}, the \ac{SI} method \cite{Mazumder_2010}, and the accelerated and inexact Soft-Inpute (AIS-Impute) approach of \cite{Yao_2019}.
 Among these techniques, we select OptSpace \cite{OptSpace} due to its trade-off between complexity and performance, but obviously any other suitable method can be used.

-Figure \ref{fig:RMSE_MC_Conf} illustrates the impact of matrix completion onto the egoistic MDS-based translation estimation technique proposed in Subsection \ref{sec:prop}, under the same conditions of Figure \ref{fig:RMSE_IO_Conf}.
+Figure \ref{fig:RMSE_MC_Conf} illustrates the impact of matrix completion onto the egoistic MDS-based translation estimation technique proposed in Subsection {\ref{sec:center_opt}}, under the same conditions of Figure \ref{fig:RMSE_IO_Conf}.
 It can be observed that indeed matrix completion can lower the error floors observed previously, approximately by a factor of 10.
-Additionally, the performance of the method of \cite{Chen_2015} enhanced via matrix completion is shown (for $70\%$ and $80\%$ available information), demonstrating that the \ac{SotA} approach is not improved by matrix completion.
+Additionally, the performance of the method of \cite{Chen_2015} enhanced via matrix completion is shown (for $70\%$ and $80\%$ available information), demonstrating that the \ac{SotA} approach is not improved by matrix completion. {While the performance of the proposed method is still inferior to that of the fully complete case, it is seen that \ac{MC} can significantly alleviate the harmful effect of incompleteness in the observations compared to the \ac{SotA}.
+Nevertheless, there is still room for improvement, as shown by the \ac{CRLB}, which was calculated following the formulation described in \cite{fuehrling2025fundamentallimits}.}